Before packing, check this list of items prohibited from entering a particular country or region.

 The requirements to become a UK citizen depend on several factors, including individual circumstances and which method you're eligible for.

-However, in general, requirements include:
+However, general requirements include:

 - Residency: apart from a few exceptions, such as having a Tier 1 visa or marrying a British citizen, you must have lived in the UK for at least five years before applying for citizenship.